tolitius/mount/doc/clojurescript.md

 #### Clojure _and_ ClojureScript Mode

-`cljc` mode is is not default, but it is easy to switch to:
+`cljc` is not a default mode, but it is easy to switch to:

 To switch Mount into this mode do: